-- 7.26 Although the NDP supports new development within existing settlements subject to criteria set out in H1 (page 54), new housing in rear gardens of existing properties ("backland development" or "unwanted garden grabbing") can have a significant adverse impact on local character and the amenity of neighbouring residents.
-Concerns about increased densities resulting from such proposals, and impacts on neighbouring residents have been set out in objections to recent appeal decisions (such as APP/P1805/W/17/3169630). - 7.27 The character appraisal work describes how low density development of substantial detached properties set within extensive garden plots make a significant contribution to the character of the area of some parts of the two parishes.
+- 7.26 Although the NDP supports new development within existing settlements subject to criteria set out in Policy H1, new housing in gardens of existing properties can have a significant adverse impact on local character and the amenity of neighbouring residents. - 7.27 The character appraisal work describes how low density development of substantial detached properties set within extensive garden plots make a significant contribution to the character of the area of some parts of the two parishes.
 Overall, large gardens provide a very "green" setting, enhancing the built form and providing habitats for local wildlife.
-The many large mature trees, hedgerows and other shrubbery of residential gardens are an intrinsic part of the area's local character, and should be protected. - 7.28 NPPF paragraph 53. sets out that local planning authorities should consider the case for setting out policies to resist inappropriate development of residential gardens, for example where development would cause harm to the local area.
-The Government's recently published Housing White Paper, Fixing our Broken Housing Market16 sets out in paragraph 1.31 that the Government "will ensure councils can continue to protect valued areas of open space and the character of residential neighbourhoods, and stop unwanted garden grabbing."
-Bromsgrove District Plan Policy BD19 High Quality Design aims to ensure development enhances the character and distinctiveness of the local area.
+The many large mature trees, hedgerows and other shrubbery of residential gardens are an intrinsic part of the area's local character, and should be protected.
+Policy BD3 seeks to encourage the retention of this character. - 7.28 NPPF paragraph 53. sets out that local planning authorities should consider the case for setting out policies to resist inappropriate development of residential gardens, for example where development would cause harm to the local area.
+Bromsgrove District Plan Policy BD19 High Quality Design aims to ensure development enhances the character and distinctiveness of the local area; paragraph 8.198 says "One of the most important considerations for determining applications on garden land will be the retention of the existing character of residential areas.
+Development which significantly increases the proportion of ground coverage by buildings, or the scale of proposed buildings, is likely to be out of keeping with its surroundings and therefore is likely to be unacceptable and will be refused."

-POLICY BD3 GARDEN AND BACKLAND DEVELOPMENT
+POLICY BD3 RESIDENTIAL DEVELOPMENT IN GARDENS